vincentberenz/lightargs/README.md

 # telling the program to call the hello_world function if "hello_world" passed as argument
 lightargs.add("hello_world", # argument name
-              hello_world, # function to be called
-              nb_args=1, # function hello world takes 1 argument
+              hello_world, # function to be called of hello_world passed as argument nb_args=1, # function hello world takes 1 argument
-              defaults=(None) # will be used as default argument man="print hello world" # explains wth function A does category="basic" # used for documentation)
+              defaults=(None) # will be used as default argument man="print hello world" # explains what function 'hello_world' does category="basic" # used for documentation)

 if __name__ == "__main__":